EVerest/EVerest/docs/tutorials/how_to_ocpp201/index.rst

     ]
   }

-You can change the components according to your needs, but note that the definitions for the `variable_name` and `characteristics` are usually defined by the OCPP2.0.1 specification.
+You can change the components according to your needs, but note that the definitions for the `variable_name` and `characteristics` are usually defined by the OCPP 2.0.1 specification.
 To configure a variable attribute value, specify the `value` for the attribute type that you would like to configure.
 In the example above, the actual value of the VariableAttribute of the Variable `Enabled` is set to `true`.
 Note that not all variables have specified variable attributes with a `value`, e.g. `LocalAuthListCtrlrEntries` does not specify a value. `LocalAuthListCtrlrEntries` is rather a telemetry than configuration, so libocpp will set the value for this at runtime and therefore it is not required to configure a value for it.
 It's an example for a variable that is only defined, but not configured.

 .. note::

-  Currently the definition and configuration as well as the difference between configuration and telemetry is not easy to grasp and not perfectly represented in the component JSON files.
+  Currently, the definition and configuration as well as the difference between configuration and telemetry is not easy to grasp and not perfectly represented in the component JSON files.
   Therefore the structure of these files will be changed mid term.

 Device Model initialization
 ---------------------------

 The config files are parsed at startup and used to initialize an SQLite database.
+Please see
-Please see `the documentation about the device model initialization <https://github.com/EVerest/libocpp/blob/main/doc/ocpp_201_device_model_initialization.md>`_ for detailed information about this process.
+`the documentation about the device model initialization <https://github.com/EVerest/libocpp/blob/main/doc/ocpp_201_device_model_initialization.md>`_ for detailed information about this process.

 You should specify the path to the directory of your device model definitions using the configuration parameter `DeviceModelConfigPath` of the OCPP201 module within everest-core.
 It shall point to the directory where the component files are located in these two subdirectories:

 * standardized
 * custom

-By default the default value for `DeviceModelConfigPath` is pointing to the installation directory of the component files.
+By default, the default value for `DeviceModelConfigPath` is pointing to the installation directory of the component files.
 You can modify the component according to your specific needs and the design of your charging station.

 Libocpp provides a device model configuration as a starting point
 -----------------------------------------------------------------

 You can define custom components and variables according to the requirements and setup of your charging station.
-There are a lot of standardized components and variables in OCPP2.0.1 that are required and used in functional requirements of the specification.
-Please have a look at the OCPP2.0.1 specification for more information about each of the standardized components and variables.
+There are a lot of standardized components and variables in OCPP 2.0.1 that are required and used in functional requirements of the specification.
+Please have a look at the OCPP 2.0.1 specification for more information about each of the standardized components and variables.
-For this reason, it is recommended to use the  `device device model definitions of libocpp <https://github.com/EVerest/libocpp/tree/main/config/v201/component_config>`_ as a starting point.
+For this reason, it is recommended to use the
+`device device model definitions of libocpp <https://github.com/EVerest/libocpp/tree/main/config/v201/component_config>`_ as a starting point.
 This is an examplary device model configuration for two EVSEs.

 The `device model setup from libocpp <https://github.com/EVerest/libocpp/tree/main/config/v201/component_config>`_ serves as a good example.
 The split between the two directories only has semantic reasons.
 The **standardized** directory usually does not need to be modified since it contains standardized components and variables that the specification refers to in its functional requirements.
 The **custom** directory is meant to be used for components that are custom for your specific charging station.
 Especially the number of EVSE and Connector components, as well as their variables and values, need to be in line with the physical setup of the charging station.

 The following sections explain important component and variables in order to connect to a different CSMS or to enable certain features.

 .. _different_csms: